What is a US Travel Authorization? Who needs it?

 This is called the Electronic System for Travel Authorization (ESTA).

-This program has been a voluntary program for the last few months, but it is now mandatory.
+This program used to be a voluntary program, but it is now mandatory.

 The Visa Waiver Program allows foreign nationals from certain countries to travel to the US for business or pleasure, for stays of 90 days or less without obtaining a visa.